 Just off Exit 291 from I-90 East, head north on Sullivan Road and cross over the Spokane River.
 Then, turn left into the trailhead entrance.
 Once you’re parked, return over the bridge and enter on the south side of the Spokane River.
 This section has the river glimmering just below the trail, making for a picturesque adventure along the Centennial.

-About the Centennial Trail
+History of the Centennial Trail

 The trail was dedicated and named in November 1988 to commemorate the Washington State’s 989 Centennial.
 As part of the celebration, the citizens of Spokane rallied together to raise funds, inspire groups, and design trail projects.
 These volunteers worked diligently until the Centennial Trail plans were finalized.
 Later in 2010, the trail was branded as a National Recreation Trail with links to thirty other national trails in fifteen states.
 Today the 40-mile, 526 acre Spokane River Centennial State Park Trail is home to many interpretive sites with detailed guideposts for those who are interested in the history of the Northwest Native Americans, northern railway system, and various historical landmarks.
 Landmarks that can be found along the Spokane Centennial Trail include the remains of a Civilian Conservation Corps camp, the site of the 1974 World’s Fair in Riverfront Park, and the Great Northern Railroad deport clock tower, which was constructed in 1902.
 You'll find the Centennial Trail connects to multiple city parks, state parks, and trailheads, further expanding its influence throughout the region.